Summer Deals - 20% off ALL our private healthcare plans. Get your quote today using code 'SALE' or view our other summer offers

 A serious tropical disease spread by mosquitos causing headaches, vomiting, diarrhoea and high temperature.

 - South-East Asia

 - Eastern Mediterranean

 - Western Pacific

 You must always make sure you are covered while you’re away with the right travel insurance.
 Whether you get travel vaccines or not, you never know what medical emergencies you might face.
 Unexpected costs can rise if you need urgent medical treatment or if your bags have been lost or stolen.
 Always check your policy before you leave to ensure it covers any activities you wish to do while you’re out there.

-Did you know, we offer a multi-trip travel insurance upgrade?
+Did you know, some of our Private Healthcare products include Non-UK Medical Cover?
 Here at General & Medical, we know the importance of looking after the health of you and your family whether you’re home or away.

 This content is subject to our Disclaimer.